-The New Hampshire Deaf and Hard of Hearing Education Initiative provides information and resources to optimize the educational outcomes for the state’s children and youth who are Deaf and Hard of Hearing.
-We promote the Educational Service Guidelines for Students who are Deaf and Hard of Hearing, guidelines meant to assist schools, families, and state agency personnel in providing appropriate educational services to children and youth with hearing loss.
+The New Hampshire Deaf and Hard of Hearing Education and Resource Center provides information and resources to optimize the educational outcomes for the state’s children and youth who are Deaf and Hard of Hearing.

 We assist parents in finding the resources they need to help their child achieve intellectual, social, and self-advocacy milestones.
 We also work with Educational Interpreters to encourage high quality interpreting services and to offer them opportunities for continuing education.

 In house certified Teacher of the Deaf is available to provide specialized services for Deaf and Hard of Hearing children between the ages of 0 to 5 years old to ensure that families have comfortable, supportive and successful transitions from identification at birth to early intervention to preschool.

 To support New Hampshire’s schools and families in order to improve the educational outcomes of the state’s Deaf and Hard of Hearing children and youth

 To provide training and current information about educating Deaf & Hard of Hearing students